Customising your themes and palettes

 }

-Now the theme is going to behave as any other function and you can reuse it for all your plots.
+Now, the theme is going to behave like any other function, and you can reuse it for all your plots.

 Option 1 is to use your theme every time you create a plot, like this: